beacon-biosignals/AlignedSpans.jl/README.md

 ## Usage

-The main object is `AlignedSpan` which takes in a `sample_rate`, a `span`, and a `RoundingMode`.
+The main object is `AlignedSpan` which takes in a `sample_rate`, a `span`, and a description of how to round time endpoints to indices.
 This constructs an `AlignedSpan` which satisfies the TimeSpans.jl interface.
 Internally, an `AlignedSpan` stores indices, not times, and any rounding happens when it is created instead of when indexing into `samples`.

- There are three currently implemented options for `RoundingMode`.

-* `SpanRoundDown`: this matches the rounding semantics of `TimeSpans.index_from_time(sample_rate, span)`, namely both endpoints of the span are rounded downwards to the nearest sample, and the right-endpoint of the `span` is excluded.
+Rounding options:

+* `EndpointRoundingMode`: consists of a `RoundingMode` for the `start` and `stop` of the span.
-* `SpanRoundInward`: this constructs the largest span (whose endpoints are valid indices) that is entirely contained within `span`.
+    * The alias `RoundInward = EndpointRoundingMode(RoundUp, RoundDown)`, for example, constructs the largest span (whose endpoints are valid indices) that is entirely contained within `span`.
+    * The alias `RoundEndsDown = EndpointRoundingMode(RoundDown, RoundDown)` matches the rounding semantics of `TimeSpans.index_from_time(sample_ratn, span)`.
-* `SpanRoundDownConstantSamples`: this constructs a span such that the number of samples is a function only of the duration of the input `samples` and the sample rate (but not the particular `start` or `stop` of the samples).
-This is useful for splitting a `samples` into equal parts.
+* `ConstantSamplesRoundingMode` consists of a `RoundingMode` for the `start` alone.
+The `stop` is determined from the `start` plus a number of samples which is a function only of the sampling rate and the `duration` of the span.